ZINE

 Preface:

 Making it real is now an act of rebellion, a middle finger to the paralysis brought on by consensus collapse.
+The line between fact and fantasy continues to blur, but when reality is this negotiable, the soil for preferred futures is fertile.
+You can just do things.
+What’s the future you want to see?
 Making reclaims agency amidst lost meaning.
-Don’t escape this reality.
-Design the one you want.
+So, don’t escape this reality — design the one you want.
 We desperately need your alternatives.

 Build a better reality, then charge admission.
 With member-only areas, e-commerce and content monetization, create your space away from the noise.
 Decide a price and monetize products, services, courses, or any exclusive content.
 Make, sell, repeat.
 Fund your preferred future.
 No design experience required.
 Just the will to make something real.